GPSILVER47/VRChatAdvancedPack2019.4.29f1/README.md

 Here is a YouTube tutorial from me https://youtu.be/_H10F9TkdOM

 I've made this package, because some people in the Discord Server from VRChat, had problems doing toggles.
-The YouTube tutorial didn't helped them.
+The YouTube tutorials didn't helped them.
 This package + my video could help.

 Report any issues.